Araçuaí: Economy

-The city's GDP is around R$520 million reais, with 50.3% of the added value coming from services, followed by public administration (33.6%), industry (11%) and agriculture (5.1%).
-With this structure, the GDP per capita of Araçuaí is R$ 14.2 thousand, a value lower than the state average (R$ 40.1 thousand) and the region of Teófilo Otoni (R$ 14.9 thousand), but higher than the average of the municipalities in the region of Araçuaí (R$ 11.4 thousand).
+In 2023, Araçuaí had a gross domestic product of approximately R$1.082 billion, equivalent to R$31,544.84 per resident.

 Culture

 In the city, the Araçuaí Museum was created to house the collection of objects and documents that record the religiosity, customs and activities that make up the history of Araçuaí and the region.
 The museum was created by the artist Lira Marques and Frei Chico, a Dutch Franciscan friar who worked as a researcher of Brazilian popular culture and religiosity.
 Every year, in September, the city holds the Micareta de Araçuaí, an off-season carnival that attracts many people from the region.